jtnachbar/AvoidCopter/docs/README.md

 ## Background

-In fall of 2016, Jamie Nachbar, Stephen Newman, and Jonah Weissman started working on the 2016 Technology & Robotics challenge of the Department of Education's [SLIC](http://www.doe.virginia.gov/instruction/project-based-learning/slic/index.shtml).
+In the fall of 2016, Jamie Nachbar, Stephen Newman, and Jonah Weissman started working on the 2016 Technology & Robotics challenge of the Department of Education's [SLIC](http://www.doe.virginia.gov/instruction/project-based-learning/slic/index.shtml).
 The goal was to make a UAV that could autonomously navigate an obstacle course using